 - Masking tape that is easily removable and does not leave sticky marks behind.

 - A soft hearth brush and small pan are useful for cleaning the site.

 - A flat cushion to kneel on as the work is on the floor.

 Wear suitable clothing that allows comfortable movement.
-Remember that in cold weather some churches are unheated and it can be very difficult kneeling or sitting on a stone floor for a long period of time in icy conditions.
-Coats, hats and fingerless mittens or glove are recommended.
+Remember that in cold weather some churches are unheated and it can be very difficult to kneel or sit on a stone floor for a long period of time in icy conditions.
+Coats, hats and fingerless mittens or gloves are recommended.

 How to Make a Rubbing

 Brass rubbings in the old style were great fun, especially as dusk drew on and everything became quiet and eerie.
 The new style of making the rubbings can be just as educational.

 - Gently brush the rubbing with a soft hearth brush or similar, to remove any small pieces of gravel, grit and dust.

 - Spread a sheet of paper such as butcher's paper, so that it completely covers the brass (or latton, as it is known) and keep it in place with masking tape.

 - Rub the paper gently with the wax crayon or heel-ball of your colour choice.
 Using the side of the crayon makes a wider rubbing on a large brass.
 The method is similar to the way a child makes a rubbing of a coin.
 Enjoy seeing the image being re-created.